rokka-io/rokka-wordpress-plugin/readme.txt

 = 2.0.0 =

-This is a huge rewrite of the plugin but there should be no breaking changes.
+This is a huge rewrite of the plugin but there shouldn't be any breaking changes.

 * [FEATURE] Support attachments which are uploaded through the WordPress REST API (This ensures compatibility to the new Gutenberg editor)
 * [FEATURE] Auto disable rokka integration if settings are incomplete
+* [UPDATE] Updated rokka-client-php to v1.2.0
+* [CHANGE] Improved unit test coverage

 = 1.2.3 =